Meet the pouring station: the best toddler activity.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-- under the bed storage tub
+- Under the bed storage tub

-- containers
+- Water

-- food coloring
+- Food coloring

 I started with my storage container to keep all the materials in one space.
 I love a defined learning zone and this does just that.

 I grabbed various containers from around my house for my son (25 months old) to pour and dump from.
+You may notice some of the containers are glass.
+This was A-OK for this gentle first born toddler.
+I definitely used plastic with my second and third borns.

 - He loves dumping water (shocker: he’s a toddler).